pythonCBK/y2music/README.md

 ___________________________________

 ✳️**Features.**
-1. You can download audio in 192 kbps format!
+1. You can download audio and video in in the best available quality!
-2. Easy in use!
+3. Easy in use!
-3. It is open source! :D
+4. It is open source! :D

 ___________________________________